MicrosoftDocs/quantum-docs-pr/articles/concepts/multiple-qubits.md

 One example of a universal gate set is the Hadamard gate, the T gate, and the CNOT gate.
 By taking products of these gates, we can approximate any unitary matrix on two qubits.

 ## Many-Qubit Systems
-We follow the exact same patterns explored in the two-qubit case to build many-qubit quantum states from smaller systems.
+We follow exactly the same patterns explored in the two-qubit case to build many-qubit quantum states from smaller systems.
 Such states are built by forming tensor products of smaller states.
 For example, consider encoding the bit string $1011001$ in a quantum computer.
 We can encode this as

 $$
 1011001 \equiv \begin{bmatrix} 0 \\\\  1 \end{bmatrix}\otimes \begin{bmatrix} 1 \\\\  0 \end{bmatrix}\otimes \begin{bmatrix} 0 \\\\  1 \end{bmatrix}\otimes \begin{bmatrix} 0 \\\\  1 \end{bmatrix} \otimes \begin{bmatrix} 1 \\\\  0 \end{bmatrix}\otimes \begin{bmatrix} 1 \\\\  0 \end{bmatrix}\otimes \begin{bmatrix} 0 \\\\  1 \end{bmatrix}.